sacua/SinopeDriverHubitat/drivers/README.md

 ## RM3250ZB_Sinope_Hubitat.groovy
 This driver is for the sinope load control switch.
 Almost identical to the previous switch driver, except that the power divisor is not the same.

+## RM3500ZB_Sinope_Hubitat.groovy
+This driver is for the sinope water heater controller.
+It includes an energy meter, water temperature attribute and the water leak sensor.

 ## TH1300ZB_Sinope_Hubitat.groovy
 This is a Beta release.
 Have been tested with the collaboration of nice people, since I don't have this thermostat, so it should work without mistake.
 Don't hesistate to write to me here or via the community of hubitat (samuel.c.auclair) to send error if there is some.